busarobi/XMLC/README.md

 As a fist step, please download this dataset from the repository.
 Next, set the path to the training file in ./examples/rcv1_train.config.
 And run the training method by

->java -Xmx12G -jar XMLC_PLT-jar-with-dependencies.jar -train ./examples/rcv1_train.config
+> java -Xmx12G -jar XMLC_PLT-jar-with-dependencies.jar -train ./examples/rcv1_train.config

-The model file is saved to directory which is defined by the parameter called ModelFile.
+The model file is saved to directory which is defined by the parameter called *ModelFile*.

 2. Evaluate a model
 ===================

 To evaluate a model, call the same jar by using **"-eval'** as second command line parameter.
 The parameter *TestFile* needs to be set to the path to the test file and the *InputModelFile* to the model file.
-For example, if one wants to evaualte the model build in the previous step, the following comment should be executed:
+For example, if one wants to evaluate the model build in the previous step, the following comment should be executed:

->java -Xmx12G -jar XMLC_PLT-jar-with-dependencies.jar -train ./examples/rcv1_test.config
+> java -Xmx12G -jar XMLC_PLT-jar-with-dependencies.jar -eval ./examples/rcv1_eval.config

 The model will be evaluated in terms of Precision@K where K = {1,2,3,4,5}.
 Other evaluation metric can be easily implemented in the class *IO.Evaluator*

 3. Compute posteriors
 ======================

+To compute the posteriors for a given dataset, one needs give **"-posterios'** as second command line parameter and then the config file as follows:

+> java -Xmx12G -jar XMLC_PLT-jar-with-dependencies.jar -posteriors ./examples/rcv1_eval.config